RuannJS/RuannJS/README.md

 - **Database:** MongoDB, NoSQL
 - **Version Control:** Git, GitHub
 - **Tools & Others:** Visual Studio Code, Postman

-## 📚 Learning & Goals

-I'm committed to lifelong learning and staying up-to-date with the latest technologies and industry trends.
-My current goals include:

-- Graduating with my bachelor's degree in Analysis and Systems Development.
-- Gaining practical experience through a trainee or junior developer position.
-- Contributing to open-source projects and collaborating with the developer community.

 ## 🌱 Projects